mechanical-ink/pissedoffgamer.com/content/blog/the-last-of-us-part-2-spoiler-review-and-rant.md

 Sam:"What are you scared of?"

 Ellie:"uhh, let's see.
-Spiders are pretty creepy."
+Scorpions are pretty creepy."

 Sam:"..."